ICS4U-Gallo/cpt-2019-iudicium/README.md

 Chapter 2(Figo):
-    A jump game where player needs to press space and jump on to different places, they can finish this game when they are get to the final door.
+    A jump game where player needs to press space and jump on to different places, they can finish this game when they get to the final door.

 Chapter 3(Marcus):
     A puzzle minigame where the player needs to press the buttons in a certain order with the help of a riddle that is given.